List of video game genres: Casino game

 There are three general categories of casino games: gaming machines, table games, and random number games.
 Gaming machines, such as the slot machine and pachinko, are usually played by one player at a time and do not require the involvement of players to play.
-Tables games, such as blackjack or craps, involve one or more players who are competing against the house (the casino itself) rather than each other.
+Tables games, such as blackjack or craps, involve one or more players who are competing against the house, the casino itself, rather than each other.
 Random number games may be played at a table or through the purchase of paper tickets or cards, such as keno or bingo.

-Casual games

-Casual games are designed to be easily picked up and put down again, allowing for potentially short bursts of play, such as Call of Duty and most games on a mobile platform.
-This genre of gaming is meant to be a short and relaxing pastime, a rest in between other occupations and so is most popular with demographics who have less free time.
-For this reason the games often have auto-saving and syncing as standard so the games can be minimised, put into sleep or otherwise put down with no loss to the player.
-Market leaders in this genre are often boldly coloured, designed for intuitive interaction and have a high balance of reward to time to keep people coming back.
-Designers of these games should add a lot of "juice" (sound and motion elements that excite the senses) to make them stand out in a sea of highly similar games.

-Due to the aforementioned requirements, many of these games are quite simple to pick up and play without lengthy tutorials.
-Retaining players involves a lot of careful design of levels, challenges and events.

 Digital collectible card game

 A digital collectible card game (DCCG) is a computer or video game usually played online that emulates collectible card games (CCG), or in many cases, doesn't use card-like images at all, but instead icons, avatars or other symbols to represent game pieces.
 Originally, DCCGs started out as replications of a CCG's physical counterpart such as Magic: The Gathering, but many DCCGs have foregone a physical version and exclusively release as a video game, such as with Hearthstone.